Traveling from London to Paris on the Eurostar is the fastest and most relaxing way to make the journey.

-Traveling from London St. Pancras station to Paris via the Eurostar is the most relaxing way to visit the City of Lights.
+Traveling from London St. Pancras station to Paris via the Eurostar is the most relaxing way to visit the City of Light.

 From London to the Paris Gare du Nord it’s a quick 2 hours 15 minute journey.
 Just time to relax, have a bite to eat and get ready to flirt in French~

-Traveling from London to Paris Eurostar is affordable and relaxing too.
+Traveling from London to Paris on the Eurostar

-At $75. round trip and with more than 20 trips per day between the two capitols, it’s easy to book a time and fare that fits your schedule and budget.
+At $75. round trip and up to 20 trips per day between the two capitols, it’s easy to book a time and fare that fits your schedule and budget.
+Due to lessening demand, there aren’t as many trains per day but hopefully that will change as travel returns to more normal levels.

 To balance budget and convenience I opted to book a train leaving London about noon which arrived in Paris about 3 PM.
 Be sure to allow plenty of time to get from your hotel to St. Pancras station.
 By taking a later train, I avoided rush hour on the Underground and had plenty of time to mooch around the shops at the station.